MooersLab/colabOpenSourcePyMOLpySnips/README.md

 ### Step 2: Copy the snippet notebook to Google Drive

 Use the `File/Save copy in Drive` pulldown menu item.
-If you ran some code cells, you may get a message like the following:
+If you run some code cells, you might get a message like the following:

 <p align="center"><img src="images/saveSnippetNotebookToGoogleDrive.png"></p>

 Ignore this warning.
-Cleck on `run anyway`i
+Click on `run anyway`i
 <p align="center"><img src="images/ignoreWarningAboutAuthorship.png"></p>